 Will it cost me anything to participate?

-The services will be billed as a treatment modality for all clients, considering that they receive treatment at the facility.
+Participating in the project will not cost anything.
 Will I get paid anything if I participate?

-Participating in the project is not associated with any reimbursement.
+You will not be paid to participate in this project.

 How will my confidentiality and privacy rights be protected?

-All the information collected during the project will be kept confidential, with the DNP project manager and the project supervisor having access.
-All the information relevant to the project collected from the EHR will be de-identified to protect your privacy and confidentiality of your data.
-Any paper record collected during the project, including the PHQ-9 forms, will be entered into your patient chart and the paper-based forms discarded after entry of the data into the EHR.
+All the information collected during the project will be kept confidential, with only the DNP project manager and the project supervisor having access to your information.
+All the information relevant to the project collected from your health record EHR will be de-identified to protect your privacy and confidentiality of your data.
+Any paper record collected during the project, including your responses to the questionnaires, will be entered into your patient chart, and the paper-based forms shredded after entry of the data into your health chart.

 In this project: